What is the newborn blood spot screening test?

 Who pays for the testing?

-How do I get my baby's results?
+How do I get my child’s newborn screen results for the NCAA?